thanosz/instana-cost-checker/README.md

 	  -maxallowed string
 	    	The maximum entitled data usage in MB, GB or TB (e.g. 7TB, required) -month int
-	    	The month of the year to request data for (optional, skip for current month) (default 12) -threshold float
+	    	The month of the year to request data for (optional, skip for current month) -threshold float
 	    	The percentage to multiply with to generate a warning (optional) (default 0.8) -token string